maths/moodle-qtype_stack/doc/en/STACK_question_admin/Library/index.md

 Additional libraries of STACK questions can be installed on your Moodle server.
 Once STACK is installed, there will be a `stack/sitelibrary` directory within the Moodle data directory.
 STACK will interpret each top-level subdirectory of `stack/sitelibrary` as a separate library and allow you to switch between them (and the STACK question library) using a dropdown on the library page displaying subdirectory names.
 Ask your server administrator to copy a library you wish to use into a suitably named subdirectory in `stack/sitelibrary`.
 After any update to an installed library, the Moodle MUC cache will need to be cleared.

+Note, questions in `stack/sitelibrary` will be available to any teacher on this moodle site to import.

 # Moodle courses released with STACK #

 STACK is released with a demonstration course.

      /qtype_stack/samplequestions/STACK-demo.mbz

-We have also release a course containing all the HELM materials, which are comprehensive courses in engineering mathematics.

-     /qtype_stack/samplequestions/HELM_Sept_23.mbz

-You can "restore" these into your version of Moodle.
+You can "restore" this into your version of Moodle.
 It has a number of quizzes, pre-created with questions and deployed variants.
 It also has a large question bank, with questions not arranged into quizzes.

 # Open Educational Resources #